-To set this up, you’ll just need to install the software on the PC with Linux OS and connect extra monitors, USB keyboard and mouse.
+To set this up, you’ll just need to install the software on the PC with Linux OS and connect extra monitors, a USB keyboard, and a mouse.

-Below is a diagram on how it transforms a single typical PC into multiple system stations.
+Below is a diagram of how it transforms a single typical PC into multiple system stations.

-The only limitation about the software is its support for Windows apps which is explained with more details here.
+The only limitation of the software is its support for Windows apps which is explained in more detail here.

 Personal and home users may take advantage of the free 2-user version of Userful Multiplier to turn their dual monitor Linux PC into a dual station PC.

-Together with a neat software like Userful Multiplier, multiple users can use and share the resource from one PC and yet be efficient at work, reduce energy consumption and most importantly reduce the need to buy too many hardwares which may effect the bottom line of an organization or learning institution.
+Together with neat software like Userful Multiplier, multiple users can use and share the resource from one PC and yet be efficient at work, reduce energy consumption and most importantly reduce the need to buy too much hardware which may affect the bottom line of an organization or learning institution.

 Leave a Comment